Wall Street rises as Fed rate move nears, earnings ramp up - KESQ

 In Asian markets, Tokyo’s Nikkei 225 added 1.3% despite Japan’s finance minister saying the country faces an “unprecedentedly severe” financial situation after spending heavily to counter the pandemic and other troubles.

 Several other markets in Asia were closed for the Lunar New Year holiday.
-In Europe, stock indexes closed broadly higher.
+In Europe, stock indexes were mixed and making only modest moves.

 ___ AP Business Writers Elaine Kurtenbach and Matt Ott contributed.